CodeWithPranta/js_projects/README.md

 1. Stopwatch using vanilla JS with modern sass file
 2. Digital Clock in JS
 3. Weather app using Openweather free API including city search option and advanced css
+4. Simple but advanced with mechanism, calculator app in vanilla JavaScript.
+Real lif JS calculator